Automattic/jetpack/to-test.md

 - Does it work well with Tiled Galleries?
 - Are you able to comment on a Carousel image, whether you are logged in or logged out of your WordPress account?

+### Custom CSS

+The next version of WordPress, 4.9, will be released very soon and will include [a lot of changes to its code editors](https://make.wordpress.org/core/2017/10/22/code-editing-improvements-in-wordpress-4-9/).
+As part of those changes, the CSS editor will now have its own syntax highlighter.
+Until now, there was no syntax highlighting in the CSS editor unless you used Jetpack and its Custom CSS module.

+You will consequently want to test 4 things:
+- What happens when you use the current version of WordPress (4.8.2) with the new version of Jetpack?
+Does syntax highlighting still work?
+Can you save CSS changes?
+- What happens when you then use [this plugin](https://wordpress.org/plugins/wordpress-beta-tester/) to update WordPress to the 4.9 Beta version on your site?
+Does your CSS remain?
+Are there any issues during the migration?
+I would suggest to try this update after having added a lot of CSS to the editor.
+- What happens when you use the CSS editor with WP 4.9 Beta?
+Does syntax highlighting work well?
+- Does everything work regardless of whether the Custom CSS module is active or not?

 ### Gallery Widget

 The next version of WordPress will now include its own [Gallery Widget](https://make.wordpress.org/core/2017/09/25/introducing-the-gallery-widget/).
 We've added the option to choose a Tiled Gallery type in that new widget.